-Do not zoom in with the zoom button on the camera.
-Zooming in via the camera zoom may produce grainy and pixelated pictures—chances are, pictures produced this way will be shaky and low quality.
+Only use optical zoom, no digital zoom.
+Zooming in beyond the smartphone’s optical range will produce grainy and pixelated pictures—chances are, pictures produced this way will be shaky and low quality.
 So, if you want to take a close-up shot of the object, my recommendation is that you move closer to the object (zoom with your feet) and click.

 5. Share your photos